 c) Terrebonne, Redmond, Alfalfa, southeastern Deschutes County, Three Rivers, and La Pine.

 We tried that.
 Only 25% of Oregonians who are registered to vote are registered Republican.
 Each one only gets one vote no matter how hard they vote, no matter how much they care.
 It’s unlikely that an election that gets high turnout from the Right would not get high turnout from the Left.
-We know that from the last 38 years of history.
-The last Republican governor of Oregon was elected 38 years ago.
+We know that from the last 41 years of history.
+The last Republican governor of Oregon was elected 41 years ago.
 The Left has far more control over the ways that Oregonians are educated and persuaded than the Right does.
 They control K-12, universities, Facebook, Google, media, and newspapers.
-Plus Californians are moving in faster than you can educate them.
-Liberals love “educating” voters too.
+Every year, more indoctrinated students become voters.

 Oregon used to have that, but unfortunately, in Reynolds v.
 Sims (1964) the US Supreme Court ruled against representation by county in favor of the one man, one vote principle.
 It said representation by county is “racist” and therefore unconstitutional for states, even though the Constitution ignores one-man one-vote for US Senate and establishes an electoral college for selecting the US president.
 Every US state that had such a state constitution revised their state constitution to meet the demands of the US Supreme Court.
 Another huge obstacle is that the Dems in the state legislature would never vote for that.
 So we choose to focus on a plan that is more likely to happen.
 And we hope you will too.

-The State of Jefferson movement is a great movement.
 Having our own state would be great, but we want to focus our efforts on the idea that we believe would be most likely to actually happen.
-According to the US Constitution, both the Jefferson State idea and the Greater Idaho idea would require approval of Oregon, California, and Congress.
+In Oregon, according to the US Constitution, both the State of Jefferson idea and the Greater Idaho idea would require approval of Oregon and Congress.
 Why would the Democrats in a blue state like Oregon approve a plan that adds two more Republicans to the US Senate?
 The Greater Idaho idea is more likely to be approved because it does not affect the US Senate at all.

 That would be great, but we should focus our efforts on something that the Oregon Legislature would allow.
 Dems in the Oregon Legislature wouldn’t allow that because it would weaken the Democratic Party in Oregon, and increase the chances that we would add Republicans to the US Senate.
 But the greater Idaho plan doesn’t do that.

-Conservative counties don’t want the big-spending welfare state that Salem forces on them.
+Conservative counties don’t want to be dependent on the charity of the welfare state that Salem forces on them.
 They will be happy to have state spending like Idaho’s.
 People who want to live off of welfare are welcome to move to another county.
-We want an economy that is not held back by Oregon regulations and taxes, especially environmental regulations.
-We’ll still have the federal regulations, and that’s plenty.
-Idaho knows how to respect rural counties and their livelihoods
+We want an economy that is not held back by Oregon regulations and taxes, including environmental regulations.
+We’ll still have federal and Idaho regulations, and that’s plenty.
+Idaho knows how to respect rural counties and their livelihoods.

 The population of Boise is estimated to be 223,000.
 That’s not even enough to outvote their own suburbs.
 The county that Boise is in, Ada County, voted Trump in 2016 and 2020.
 Boise is 13% of Idaho’s population.
 Northwestern Oregon is 79% of Oregon’s population.
 Adding these rural counties to Idaho would increase the population of Idaho by 71%, and reduce the influence of Boise voters in the state.

 This plan does not move people to your counties.
-The counties we want to add to Idaho voted more for Trump, on average, than Idaho did.
 If we move the border, people would have more red-state counties they could move to instead of just your counties.